Pylons/pyramid/docs/narr/views.rst

        permission="add"
        />

-When a security policy is enabled, this view will be protected with the ``add`` permission.
-The view will *not be called* if the user does not possess the ``add`` permission relative to the current :term:`context` and a security policy is enabled.
+When an authentication policy is enabled, this view will be protected with the ``add`` permission.
+The view will *not be called* if the user does not possess the ``add`` permission relative to the current :term:`context` and an authorization policy is enabled.
 Instead an HTTP ``Unauthorized`` status will be returned to the client.

 .. note::

-   See the :ref:`security_chapter` chapter to find out how to turn on a security policy.
+   See the :ref:`security_chapter` chapter to find out how to turn on an authentication policy.

 .. note::